tnevolin/mm6-skill-emphasis-mod/Readme.md

 All spells always hit.

-All protection spells have tripple strength.
+All individual protection spells (not from Day of Protection) have tripple strength.
 Otherwise, they are pretty useless.

-Most spells generally progress well with skil level.
+Most spells generally progress well with skill level.
 This is an adjustment for those that do not.
+I've reshuffled their fixed and per level values so that they have more standard strength formula: X + 1-X / level.
+At the same time I tried to make old and new versions about equally strong at level 4.

 |spell|fixed|per level|
 |----|----:|----:|